lanl/rgm/doc/README.md

 make
 ```

-You need to install [`FLIT`](https://github.com/lanl/flit) before installing `RGM`.
+You need to install [`FLIT`](https://github.com/lanl/flit) before installing `RGM`, and set the path `flitdir = ...` in the [Makefile](https://github.com/lanl/rgm/tree/main/src/Makefile).

 ## Parameters

-Below is an incomplete list of important parameters for using `RGM`.
-For complete list, please refer to the codes.
+Below is an incomplete list of important parameters for using `RGM` to generate random geological models.

 Here, I use `m` to represent a `rgm2_curved` or `rgm3_curved` class, i.e.,
 ```fortran